mtvtech/aws-bootcamp-cruddur-2023/journal/week2.md

-# Week 2 — Distributed Tracing
+# Week 2 — Distributed Tracing in Progress